-All students have a number of free choices which are unrestricted, enabling them to select subjects based on their own preferences.
+All students have a number of free choices, enabling them to select subjects based on their own preferences.
 Students, for example, can choose to study a new subject like Business, or to study a second language, or to choose additional humanities or arts subjects.

-The combination of restricted and free choice options enables all students to maintain sufficient breadth of study.
+The combination of a compulsory core curriculum with free choice options enables all students to maintain sufficient breadth of study.
 However, it is good advice to all students that if they have an intention to study a subject at school or in a college Post 16, that subject should be chosen at Key Stage 4.